Employment lawyers providing employment law answers

 Assignment of the Non-Competition Agreement in a Sale

 Most non-competition agreements are not for personal services.
-Thus, unless the non-competition agreement itself prohibits an assignment, the agreement can probably be assigned to another employer, who would then have the right to enforce it.
+Thus, unless the non-competition agreement itself prohibits an assignment, the agreement can usually be assigned to another employer, who would then have the right to enforce it.

 Enforcement of Otherwise Valid Non-compete Agreements